uai-ufmg/uai-ufmg.github.io/content/projects/KnowledgeAndTraining/TrainingProjects/CIAG/index.md

       title: Events
       subtitle: 7th edition (CIAG)​
       text: |-
-        <p>Find out more about the 7th edition of the event, an initiative that aims to support Petrobras in training its employees and encourage knowledge sharing within institutions.
+        <p>Conclusion of the 7th edition of the Artificial Intelligence Applied to Geosciences Course (CIAG), a partnership between Petrobras and the Computer Science Department (DCC) of UFMG.
+Course closing event with presentations of projects and attended by students, professors, monitors and managers.
+The event took place at Petrobras - EDIHB.

   - block: image-gallery
     custom_id: 'minha-galeria'